 Our library at The National Archives is open to the public for browsing and reference only.
-The open times are the same as the reading rooms.
+The opening times are the same as for the reading rooms.

 The library is a specialist research library; the collection is not organised in the same way as those in local libraries.
 If you require assistance, speak to a member of staff onsite.

 Our library collection complements our archive holdings.
 The best way to search our collection is to go to our library catalogue.
 Search by name of author, title or keyword.
 If you have an enquiry about our library holdings, contact us.